satwikkansal/wtfpython/README.md

 * This is how Python handles tabs:
   > First, tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight <...>
 * So the "tab" at the last line of `square` function is replaced with eight spaces, and it gets into the loop.
-* Python 3 is nice enough to automatically throw an error for such cases.
+* Python 3 is kind enough to throw an error for such cases automatically.

     **Output (Python 3.x):**
     ```py